Ways to Weather Hindcasting

 - Module 2: Weather and climate in Europe during the Middle Ages (1000-1500) (in preparation)

-- Further modules are in the planning stage (following the area of modern counties and starting from 1500)
+- Further modules are in the planning stage (following the area of modern countries and starting from 1500)